Miami Attorney and Lincoln's Beard Brew Rare Beer to Benefit Honor Flight

 Photo courtesy of the University of South Florida Special Collections Department

-Local female brewers such as Kat Castro from M.I.A Beer Company, home brewer Marie Waldron, and Lincoln's Beard's Paloma Mejia lent their expertise in making the beer on brew day to symbolize the role women played in brewhouses during the war, Falco says, adding that they used ingredients like Canadian barley, flaked corn, and English hops to honor the war's Allied forces.
+Local female brewers such as Kat Castro from M.I.A Beer Company, home brewer Marie Waldron, and Lincoln's Beard's Paloma Mejia lent their expertise in making the beer on brew day to symbolize the role women played in brewhouses during World War II, Falco says.
+He added that they used ingredients like Canadian barley, flaked corn, and English hops to honor the war's Allied forces.

 The beverage turned into Lincoln's Beard Sparkling Ale.
 Hubner says sparkling ale was also another name for the cream ale.
-He calls it an "east coast thing," drawing a comparison to the steam beer that was pioneered in California.
+He calls it an "East Coast thing," drawing a comparison to the steam beer pioneered in California.

 Old Florida breweries such as Tampa's Southern Brewing Company, which operated from 1934 to 1957, produced a similar beer back in the day.
 In 1935, the cream ale was the first American beer to be canned, by a brewery based in New Jersey, and was known as Kruger's Cream Ale.